imhotepper/polymer_ing/_labs/Lab. 3. Creating Elements/_docs/Lab. Creating Elements.md

 ```
 Is the button enabled again?

 ### Step 3.
-Add Methods to the product-details component
+Add Methods to the product-detail component
-Open the file 'product/product-details.html' and add two methods to
+Open the file 'product/product-detail.html' and add two methods to
 the component:
 - add a method to buy the product.
 This method should
 decrement the stock value.